Car safety checklist

 How can I make my car and my journey safer?

-• Make sure your children have the correct size car seat for their weight/height (not their age).
+• Make sure your kids have the correct size car seat for their weight/height (not their age)

-• Always seat children in the back of the car – most accidents involve damage to the front of a car.
+• Always seat kids in the back of the car – most accidents involve damage to the front of a car

-• Make sure everyone has the right clothing for standing around outside if something goes wrong.
+• Always be prepared for a breakdown, and make sure everyone has the right clothing for standing around outside if something goes wrong

 What kit, tools and equipment should I keep in my car?

-• In the winter, you may want to keep a shovel in the boot, as well as bottles of de-icer and screen wash.
-Also consider a blanket and perhaps a full flask if you need to go out in extreme weather.
+• A blanket and perhaps a full flask if you need to go out in extreme weather

-• Sunglasses are recommended all year round, not just during summer.
-The low sun in the colder months can really affect your vision.
+• Sunglasses are recommended all year round, not just during summer

-• Carry a phone charger – a ‘dead’ phone could let you down when you need it most.
+• A phone charger – a ‘dead’ phone could let you down when you need it most

-• Carry an emergency car kit, including a first aid box, torch, hazard warning triangle, reflective vest and waterproof jacket.
+• An emergency car kit – including a first aid box, torch, hazard warning triangle, reflective vest and waterproof jacket

-• Pack sturdy footwear in case you have to do some serious walking.
+• Sturdy footwear in case you have to do some serious walking

-• Carry a puncture repair kit in case you have to re-inflate a tyre as a temporary fix until you can get to a garage.
+• A puncture repair kit in case you have to re-inflate a tyre until you can get to a garage.

 Discover what else you might need with our breakdown checklist.